CouchCMS/Documentation/src/contents/tags-reference/editable/thumbnail.md

 Once the thumbnail has been created, this editable region then holds its fully qualified URL.

-<p class="notice">The thumbnail gets created in the same folder as that of the main image.</p>
+The thumbnail gets created in the same folder as that of the main image. {.notice}

 Suppose we have an editable region, named *my\_image*, of type _image_ -